karlbk/LiteDB/README.md

 ## Contributing

-Contributions to EasyDB are welcome!
+Contributions to LiteDB are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/karlbk/LiteDB/tree/main).